Skip to content

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Brown's aid office the specific question that matters for no displacement.
+This script asks Brown's aid office the specific question that matters for loan-first displacement.

 Subject: Outside-scholarship treatment question, fall applicant